NEU-CS3200/24su-3200-project-template/README.md

 1 - Build and run containers:
 docker-compose up -d

+## Loading the dataaset:
+Run the SQL file named Condensed Files(in order).sql in order to load all the data into the database.

 ## Accessing the application:
 You can access the application by opening a web browser and navigating to http://localhost:8501/